varuntejay/fabric-block-explorer/README.md

   module.exports.FABRIC_CLIENT_USERNAME = '{username}'
   ```

-  - If you don't have scripts to generate user certifcates.
+  - If you don't have scripts to generate user certificates.
 Please follow the steps listed below.

     - Open the following file in a code/text editor